remusao/tldts/README.md

 npm install --save tldjs --tldjs-update-rules
 ```

-Open an issue to request an update of the bundled rules.
+Open an issue to request an update of the bundled TLDs.
-Or else, fork the project and open a PR after having run `npm version patch`.
-Once merged, the `tldjs` package will be published on npmjs.com.

 # Contributing